On this page:

 Other School of Fine and Performing Arts facilities include a state-of-the-art digital photography lab, expanded painting, printmaking, and photography studios, new drawing studios, and a dedicated screen-printing studio.
 The sculpture studio building is just a few minutes away from the CAC.

-Other School of Music facilities include the more intimate Recital Hall and numerous purpose-built teaching studios, offices, and practice rooms.
+Other School of Fine and Performing Arts facilities for music students include the more intimate Recital Hall and numerous purpose-built teaching studios, offices, and practice rooms.
 The music library is located next door to the CAC in the Paul Laurence Dunbar Library.
 New soundproof practice rooms include a dedicated percussion studio.

 The Tom Hanks Center for Motion Pictures